synalice/shaky-camera-3d/README.md

 - **This node extends Camera3D** instead of having it as a child.
 This means you don't have to go inside the scene to edit camera's properties.
 - **Clean file structure.** Files you don't need to see are hidden in `internal/` folder.

+Also, in `python_scripts/` directory you can find a file with a raw motion capture data (`shake_data.py`) and a script (`main.py`) that are is used to generate each animation.
+You don't actuallly need these for anything, I just thought it would be nice to store them here with everything else.

 ## Credits

 - Huge thanks to [EatTheFuture/camera_shakify](https://github.com/EatTheFuture/camera_shakify) for providing shake animations, licensed under the CC0 license.